adeeweller/adeeweller.github.io/_pages/teaching.md

 * Illicit Economies and Actors
 * Electoral Politics
-* Politics of Latin America
+* Politics in the Global South
 * Colonialism and its Consequences
 * Empirical Methods (graduate and undergraduate)
 * Text-as-Data in Political Science